Dental Assistant FAQ

 A dental assistant in the Army is called a dental specialist.
 In the Air Force and Navy they are referred to as dental assistants.
 Typically, training to become a dental assistant will take an additional 8 weeks after a recruit completes 8-10 weeks of basic training in the military.
 This will vary among branches of the military.

-Beginning Your Career as a Dental Assistant Starts With The Right Training
+Start Your New Career as a Dental Assistant with Hands-On Training at DTC

 SOURCES